 When he repeated this conversation to his grandfather, however, Joseph Sisko sounded pleased.
 “Maybe he just needs something he can care about enough to snap himself out of it.
 Anyway, what he’s been doing hasn’t been working.
 Let’s just stand aside and let them talk.
 For now.”

 It wasn’t the only place where the senior staff had been downsized.
-There was to be no immediate replacement for Jadzia; maybe after the war there would be a place for a science officer again.
-Also Worf had put in for a transfer, and was now with his old crewmates on the Enterprise-E. It hadn’t seemed that drastic at the time, Odo was still insisting; he’d managed the area security on his own for four years under Starfleet without an Strategic Operations Office.
+There was to be no immediate replacement for Jadzia.
+Maybe after the war, there would be a place for a science officer again.
+Also Worf had put in for a transfer, and was now with his old crewmates on the Enterprise-E. It hadn’t seemed that drastic at the time, Odo was still insisting.
+He’d managed the area security on his own for four years under Starfleet without an Strategic Operations Office, after all.
 But it had become a different sector since then, with much more activity, both criminal and combative, some of which is it wasn’t even politically wise for Odo to deal with.

 Eight weeks after Worf’s departure, with no replacement in sight, when Nerys entered her lover’s office, the first thing on her mind was the question of when he had last regenerated.
 He’d started keeping his old bucket in his office again.